yuchenh9/test_project/README.md

 it is a custome layer that was added, if the layer of the object is set to default, the outline shader will not render.

-2. the material of the tomato is tomato_material, which is using a simple_outline_body_shader shader graph.
+1.1.2. the material of the tomato is tomato_material, which is using a simple_outline_body_shader shader graph.

 The shaders in this project are located in Assets/Resources2/shadersFolder

 the simple_outline_body_shader looks like below
 <img width="705" alt="Screenshot 2025-01-08 at 9 27 15 AM" src="https://github.com/user-attachments/assets/4043d6c6-c73c-4555-8f82-53a76ed96dc8" />

+1.1.3.
+A MeshTarget script is attached to it.
+This is the script that enables an object to be cut.
+The script is located in Assets/DynamicMeshCutter/Scripts/Utility.

 ### **1.2 canvas**